Skip to main content

 Number of Percentage Options

-Percentage Options in combination with Targeting Rules

 Percentage Options can be used in combination with Targeting Rules.

-In this case, the Percentage Options will be evaluated only when the Targeting Rule matches.
+In this case, the Percentage Options will be evaluated only if the Targeting Rule matches.
 In other words, the Percentage Options apply only to the users that matched the Targeting Rule.

 Percentage Evaluation Attribute